 |Wood-boring beetles||$1,500 - $5,000|

-The most expensive pets treatment is full-house fumigation due to the equipment and labor needed to perform the service.
-Full-house fumigation costs between $2,000 and $8,000 or about $1 to $4 per square foot.
+The most expensive pest treatment is full-house fumigation for pests like cockroaches due to the equipment and labor needed to perform the service.
+Full-house fumigation costs between $2,000 and $8,000, or about $1 to $4 per square foot.

 Pest control services by the state cost